-Lora Innes’s romantic, time-travel adventure comic about the Revolutionary War, The Dreamer (IDW Publishing), has been nominated for three Harvey Awards, a CYBILS Award, and is the recipient of the S.P.A.C.E.
+Lora Innes’s romantic, time-travel adventure comic about the Revolutionary War, The Dreamer (IDW Publishing), has been nominated for four Harvey Awards, a CYBILS Award, and is the recipient of the S.P.A.C.E.
 Prize.

 The Dreamer Volume 1 is now in its second printing, and Volume 2 was released in November 2011.
 You can read the comic online at her WEBSITE where it updates weekly.

 In addition to The Dreamer, Innes co-hosts the Paper Wings PODCAST, an educational show for aspiring comic creators.

 Currently she is writing and producing three graphic novel tie-ins for the upcoming Civil War television mini-series, To Appomattox, starring Rob Lowe, Will Patton, William Peterson, and Richard Dreyfuss.
 The first of Innes’s books will release in conjunction with the show’s airing July 2013.

 Mark Kidwell is the co-creator/writer of the sold-out, ongoing Vietnam/zombie epic 68 from Image comics.
 His newest work can be seen in the second story arc, 68: SCARS, available in comics shops now and the upcoming JUNGLE JIM 2 mini-series set in the ’68 universe.